Nauru graph: Topological properties

 A symmetric embedding of the Nauru graph on a genus-4 surface, with six dodecagonal faces.

 The Nauru graph has two different embeddings as a generalized regular polyhedron: a topological surface partitioned into edges, vertices, and faces in such a way that there is a symmetry taking any flag (an incident triple of a vertex, edge, and face) into any other flag.

 One of these two embeddings forms a torus, so the Nauru graph is a toroidal graph: it consists of 12 hexagonal faces together with the 24 vertices and 36 edges of the Nauru graph.
 The dual graph of this embedding is a symmetric 6-regular graph with 12 vertices and 36 edges.

 The other symmetric embedding of the Nauru graph has six dodecagonal faces, and forms a surface of genus 4.
 Its dual is not a simple graph, since each face shares three edges with four other faces, but a multigraph.
 This dual can be formed from the graph of a regular octahedron by replacing each edge with a bundle of three parallel edges.

 The set of faces of any one of these two embeddings is the set of Petrie polygons of the other embedding.

 Geometric properties

 The Nauru graph as a unit distance graph, from Žitnik, Horvat & Pisanski (2010).

-As with all generalized Petersen graphs, the Nauru graph can be represented by points in the plane in such a way that adjacent vertices are at unit distance apart; that is, it is a unit distance graph.
+Like all generalized Petersen graphs, the Nauru graph can be represented by points in the plane in such a way that adjacent vertices are at unit distance apart; that is, it is a unit distance graph.
 It and the prisms are the only generalized Petersen graphs G(n,p) that cannot be so represented in such a way that the symmetries of the drawing form a cyclic group of order n.
 Instead, its unit distance graph representation has the dihedral group Dih_{6} as its symmetry group.